Baked Chicken Parmesan! EASY and quick, chicken cutlets breaded with Parmesan and crumbs, fried, topped with a tomato

 Stir in the crushed tomatoes, basil, oregano, sugar, a pinch of salt and pepper.
 Bring to a simmer.

 Continue to simmer until sauce thickens a bit and flavors meld, about 10-12 minutes.
 Taste sauce, adjust seasoning if necessary, cover and keep warm.

-3 Make the coating: In a large bowl whisk together the mustard, vinegar, salt, and 1/4 teaspoon of pepper in a large bowl.
+3 Make the coating: In a large bowl whisk together the mustard, vinegar, salt, and 1/4 teaspoon of pepper.

 Add the chicken cutlets to the mixture and coat well on both sides.